© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig y Ddinas Hillfort is a scheduled monument protected by Cadw under reference BR178.
 View the official record →

-Craig y Ddinas Hillfort is a prehistoric defensive earthwork located in Breconshire, Wales, situated on a commanding hilltop position within the Brecon Beacons landscape.
+Craig y Ddinas Hillfort is a prehistoric defensive earthwork situated in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR178.

 Craig y Ddinas Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig y Ddinas Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR178.